Q6. Branding Yourself

 - Make sure there isn't background noise

-5. Use your storyboard to guide you and record your video.
-Record using a smart phone, web cam/headset with microphone attached to a computer, or another platform shared by your teacher.
+7. Use your storyboard to guide you and record your video.
+Record using a smartphone, webcam/headset with microphone attached to a computer, or another platform shared by your teacher.
 Upload your video(s) to a video editing site and share your masterpiece!

-- Check out Animoto or WeVideo to edit and finalize your video.
+- Check out Animoto or WeVideo (choose the educational free version) to edit and finalize your video.

-- If you want to add more, consider Playposit, Teachem, or Zaption.
+- If you want to add more, consider Playposit or EdPuzzle

 - Or take a leap forward to Thing 17.Q3 learn how to use Screencasting applications